UB requires you to meet certain health-related requirements.

 We encourage you to read the requirements and directions carefully to avoid errors that may lead to delays in class registration.

-All students must have received a tetanus booster within the last 10 years; at least one adult dose must have contained pertussis.
+Health-related students must have received a tetanus booster within the last 10 years; at least one adult dose must have contained pertussis.

-All students must demonstrate immunity through one of the following:
+Health-related students must demonstrate immunity through one of the following:

-All students, including those with a history of positive TB testing, must be screened for Tuberculosis annually, please see Annual Immunization Review (AIR) Form for more information.
+Health-related students, including those with a history of positive TB testing, must be screened for Tuberculosis annually, please see Annual Immunization Review (AIR) Form for more information.

-Required only for students in International Dental Program (IDP), first year dental, nursing ABS, and third year nursing program.
+Required only for students in the International Dental Program (IDP), first year dental, nursing ABS, and third year nursing program.

 The due date for the annual immunization review will be determined and announced by your academic department.

-• Send your forms as soon as possible to facilitate class registration (consider air mail or an express courier)
+• Send your forms as soon as possible to facilitate class registration

 • Do not return the forms to International Admissions